islco/sudo/source/_posts/2015-12-18-Operation-Iteration-Obliteration.md

 ### *And also death to side effects.*

 Let's get right into it.
 ISL is embracing the functional side of JavaScript.
 Functional programming is a big topic  - how exactly, does one "embrace" functional programming?
 We've decided to take an incremental approach.
 One piece of low-hanging fruit is to favor [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) (map, reduce) over iterative constructs such as for-loops.
-Lets look at an example.
-If want to create a new array of values based on an existing array, one's first instinct might be to do so this way
+Let's look at an example.
+If we want to create a new array of values based on an existing array, one's first instinct might be to do so this way:

 ```
 'use strict';